thoughtworks/build-your-own-radar/README.md

 - `npm install`
 - `npm test` - to run your tests
 - `npm run dev` - to run application in localhost:8080.
 This will watch the .js and .css files and rebuild on file changes
--

 ## Run on AWS

 Currently a manual process to configure.
+We will automate this at some point.

 - Create a new AWS Linux EC2 instance
 - Select t2.micro
 - If the WEB-DMZ security group exists add the instance to that, otherwise create a new one that allows HTTP/S access from anywhere, SSH from your current IP, and all traffic from within the SG itself
-- If the ToolsEC2Key exists and you have access to the private key use that, otherwise create a new key pair
+- If the TechRadarEC2Key exists and you have access to the private key use that, otherwise create a new key pair
 - Create a new ELB Target Group
 - Target the new instance and port 8080 (the ELB will translate from port 80 to the port 8080 that the app runs on)
 - Create a new ELB
 - Select the new Target Group you've created
 - Add to the WEB-DMZ security group
-- SSH to the instance e.g. `ssh ec2-user@[ip] -i ToolsEC2Key.pem`
+- SSH to the instance e.g. `ssh ec2-user@[ip] -i TechRadarEC2Key.pem`
 - Install Git
 - `yum install git`
 - Create a new SSH key pair and add the public key to your GitLab account in the usual way